 Suburban Jungle is a real estate strategic relocation firm with offices in major cities nationwide.
 Founder Alison Bernstein is a mother of four, and most of her workforce consists of other moms.

 “What we have done to support our team of moms is to encourage them to work hard, but on their own schedules,” Bernstein explained.
 “This allows Suburban Jungle to tap into the workforce of great talent, and empower our team to truly succeed on their terms.
 What we get out of it is enhanced productivity, overall happiness, and a greater work product.”

 Thanks to connective technology, companies can offer workday flexibility that means talented moms don’t have to drop out of the workforce due to time constraints, family obligations, lack of childcare, and overall guilt, Bernstein said.
 This arrangement works well for workers who are self-motivated, driven and not looking to take advantage of the autonomy and lack of direct supervision.
 (Related: Important employee benefits in a hybrid workplace)

 Offer plenty of parental leave

 When it comes to paid maternity leave, private companies can determine what to offer their employees.
-According to a 2018 survey by the consulting firm Mercer, 40 percent of employers now offer some form of paid maternity leave.
+According to various surveys, roughly 40 percent of employers now offer some form of paid maternity leave.
 And among private employers that offer paid parental leave, 80 percent provide full pay during the leave period.
-On average, paid maternity leave lasts four weeks.1
+On average, paid maternity leave lasts eight weeks.

 Stacy Johnston, a human resources solutions specialist with Audacity HR Solutions, works with employers to create policies and practices to engage and retain employees.
 She said that being a great place for parents to work helps with recruitment, retention, and engagement.